nanoc/nanoc.app/content/doc/testing.md

 : verifies that internal links are correct

 `stale`
-: verifies whether no non-nanoc items are in the output directory
+: verifies whether no non-Nanoc items are in the output directory

 `mixed_content`
 : verifies that no content is included or linked to from a potentially insecure source